Finding Strength in Small Steps: A Patient's Guide to Recovery from Paralysis

 My biggest advice is to let the exhaustion and frustration out.

-When I didn't want to do therapy because I felt so bad, frustrated, and anxious, I allowed myself to feel that way—but not for too long.
-This helped me a lot because I let it out and didn't accumulate feelings that could later destroy me.
-My family supported me greatly on those days.
-They understood me and would let me skip the day's therapy, for example, or they would compensate with massages or other exercises that weren't as demanding.
+There were days when I didn't want to do therapy because I felt so bad, frustrated, and anxious.
+I would allow myself to feel that way, but not for too long.
+It helped a lot to let it out and I didn't accumulate feelings that could later destroy me.
+My family was a great support on those days.
+They understood me and would let me skip the day's therapy, or they would compensate with massages or other exercises that weren't as demanding.

 Maria Paula doing physiotherapy.